Biology meets technology.

 The partnership will expand the capabilities of other labs, and enable them to conduct high-impact research.

-The post U-M, Humotech partner to bring open-source bionic leg to research labs appeared first on Engineering Research News.
+The post U-M, Humotech partner to bring open-source bionic leg to research labs appeared first on Michigan Engineering News.

 The modular exoskeleton system will help workers and the elderly, boosting ankle, knee and/or hip joints by mounting new motors to off-the-shelf orthotics.